sforcin/LoRaWAN-Raspberry-Pi/Hardware/01_RaspberryPi_SX1262_Setup/RaspberryPi_Setup.md

 ##  Power Notes

 - The SX1262 operates at **3.3V**.
-- DO NOT connect to 5V — this may damage the LoRa module.
+- DO NOT connect to 5V — this may damage the LoRa module (Which has happened in this project)
 - The Pi 5 has a dedicated **3.3V rail** on Pin 1 or Pin 17.

 ---